WrestleMania XIX

 WrestleMania XIX was a 2003 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 19th annual WrestleMania and took place on March 30, 2003, at Safeco Field in Seattle, Washington, becoming the first WrestleMania held in the U.S. state of Washington.
-WrestleMania XIX was the first WrestleMania to be promoted under the WWE name after the promotion was renamed from World Wrestling Federation (WWF) in May 2002, making this the first WrestleMania of the Ruthless Aggression Era.
-It was also the first WrestleMania to take place after WWE introduced the brand extension in March 2002, in which the roster was divided beween the Raw and SmackDown! brands; the event was held for wrestlers from both.
+It was the 19th annual WrestleMania and took place on March 30, 2003, at Safeco Field in Seattle, Washington, marking the first WrestleMania held in the U.S. state of Washington.
+WrestleMania XIX was the first WrestleMania to be promoted under the WWE name after the promotion was renamed from World Wrestling Federation (WWF) to WWE in May 2002, making this the first WrestleMania of the Ruthless Aggression Era.
+It was also the first WrestleMania to take place after WWE introduced the brand extension in March 2002, in which the roster was divided between the Raw and SmackDown! brands; the event was held for wrestlers from both.

 The marquee match from the SmackDown! brand, which was the main event, saw Brock Lesnar win the WWE Championship from defending champion Kurt Angle.
-The marquee match from the Raw brand was the third and final WrestleMania bout between The Rock and "Stone Cold" Steve Austin (after XV and X-Seven), which The Rock won, marking Austin's final match before his retirement from in-ring performance due to injuries sustained in previous years (although Austin would return for a one-off main event match against Kevin Owens 19 years later at WrestleMania 38).
+The marquee match from the Raw brand was the third and final WrestleMania bout between The Rock and "Stone Cold" Steve Austin (after XV and X-Seven), which The Rock won, marking Austin's final match before his retirement from in-ring performance due to injuries sustained in previous years (although Austin would return for a one-off main event match 19 years later against Kevin Owens at WrestleMania 38 in 2022).

 The other primary match from the Raw brand saw Triple H retain the World Heavyweight Championship against Booker T, while other matches on the undercard included Shawn Michaels, in his first WrestleMania since WrestleMania XIV in 1998, defeating Chris Jericho, Hulk Hogan defeating Mr. McMahon in a street fight billed "20 Years in the Making", and The Undertaker defeating the team of Big Show and A-Train in a handicap match.

 A record-breaking 54,097 fans from all 50 states and numerous countries around the world at Safeco Field resulted in ticket earnings of $2.76 million.
 The official theme song for the event was "Crack Addict" by Limp Bizkit, who appeared at the event to perform the song; the band also performed their song "Rollin' (Air Raid Vehicle)" during The Undertaker's entrance.